sinonjs/fake-timers/README.md

 This is useful when you want to run a test to completion, but the test recursively sets timers that would cause `runAll` to trigger an infinite loop warning.

+The `runToLastAsync()` will also break the event loop, allowing any scheduled promise callbacks to execute _before_ running the timers.

 ### `clock.setSystemTime([now])`